-These charts illustrate the profile of average cumulative payments per not at-fault non-threshold injury claims reported by accident quarter and development quarter, split by loss of income (LOI) payments and treatment & care (T&C) payments

-Both payment types are continuing to develop which is expected as the design of the Scheme enables this cohort of claimants to continue to claim LOI and T&C benefits for up to five years before transitioning to CTP Care

-For LOI payments, the average claim sizes for each accident quarter averaging between \$12k - \$19k by development quarter 4 and between \$20k - \$26k by development quarter 8

-For T&C payments, it appears that the average claim size is developing upwards for more recent accident quarters.
-This could be indicative of speeding up of payments for more recent accident periods and/or a higher ultimate average claim size for recent accident periods

-Superimposed inflation could also explain this trend as treatment costs are more susceptible to this effect.
-However, it is more likely related to the longer term trends of the underlying scheme emerging, which includes insurer processes and providers adjusting over time

-For both LOI and T&C payments, the 2021Q2 accident quarter continues to trend above other accident periods.
+- These charts illustrate the profile of average cumulative payments per not at-fault non-threshold injury claims reported by accident quarter and development quarter, split by loss of income (LOI) payments and treatment & care (T&C) payments - Both payment types are continuing to develop which is expected as the design of the Scheme enables this cohort of claimants to continue to claim LOI and T&C benefits for up to five years before transitioning to CTP Care.
+However, new experience past five years of development (i.e. from development quarter 21) may still be observed due to operational delays (e.g. claimant is awaiting recoveries), and common law settlements still being finalised, ahead of the claim transitioning to CTP Care - For LOI payments, the average claim sizes for each accident quarter averaging between \$12k - \$19k by development quarter 4 and between \$20k - \$27k by development quarter 8 - For T&C payments, it appears that the average claim size is developing upwards for more recent accident quarters, compared to the 2018 and 2019 accident years.
+This could be indicative of speeding up of payments for more recent accident periods and/or a higher ultimate average claim size for recent accident periods - Superimposed inflation could also explain this trend as treatment costs are more susceptible to this effect.
+However, it may also be related to the longer term trends of the underlying scheme emerging, which includes insurer processes and providers adjusting over time - For both LOI and T&C payments, the 2021Q2 accident quarter continues to trend above other accident periods, with the exception of 2022Q1 for LOI.